Where is this feature available?

 - "Is the number of Daily Active Users going up or down over time?"

-'New group' adds another group of filters that a user must match to be a part of the cohort, as an
+'Add matching criteria' adds another group of filters that a user must match to be a part of the cohort, as an

 OR operation.
 This means that if a user matches any of the groups you add, they will be added to the cohort.